TAPR/OpenHPSDR-Firmware/Protocol 2/Atlas/README.txt

 In order for PureSignal to work, the 10MHz and 122.88MHz clocks from PennyLane should be chosen as the source.
 Excalibur or Atlas 10MHz also works as the source.

+Ideally the LVDS should be connected with Penelope (PennyLane) as sender and Mercury as receiver.
+Don't forget to set the 122.88MHz clock to 'E'xternal on Mercury.

 CW handled by the firmware (QSK) is not yet implemented, but CW handled by the application, Thetis / PiHPSDR, does work.